patwoodburn/patwoodburn.github.io/READ_ME.md

-my resume in jason format to be used with resume.json program
+my resume in jason format to be used with hackmyresume program